Links on Android Authority may earn us a commission. Learn more.

 While picking a Lenovo Chromebook, make sure that Chrome OS can handle your workload.

-Important things to consider while buying a Chromebook include the screen size, weight, and form factor, depending upon your portability and usage requirements.
-If you’re going to be using the Chromebook for media consumption, you can pick one with a convertible two-in-one design, which Lenovo offers under its Flex and Yoga brands.
+When buying a Chromebook, important things to consider include the screen size, weight, and form factor, depending upon your portability and usage requirements.
+If you’re using the Chromebook for media consumption, you can pick one with a convertible two-in-one design, which Lenovo offers under its Flex and Yoga brands.

 See also: The best Chromebooks you can buy

-If you’re still not sure which one would be the best for you, below are our picks of the best Lenovo Chromebooks to buy right now across multiple categories and price points.
+If you’re still unsure which one would be the best for you, below are our picks of the best Lenovo Chromebooks to buy across multiple categories and price points.

-- The Lenovo Chromebook Flex 5 13-inch is the best Lenovo Chromebook overall, sporting a great design, feel, and performance in a lightweight chassis.
+- Overall, the Lenovo Chromebook Flex 5i is the best Lenovo Chromebook, sporting a great design, feel, and performance in a lightweight chassis.

-- The Lenovo Chromebook Duet is the best Chromebook tablet from the company, with a sharp display and a solid battery life in a compact form factor.
+- The Lenovo Ideapad Duet 5 Chromebook is the best Chromebook tablet from the company, with a sharp display and a solid battery packed into a well-built chassis.

-- The Lenovo Chromebook S330 is the best big Chromebook the company makes, offering a great screen and battery life packed into a low-key body.
+- The Lenovo 14e Chromebook is the best big Chromebook the company makes, offering a great screen and battery life packed into a low-key body.

 - The Lenovo Chromebook C340 is the best small 2-in-1 Lenovo Chromebook, offering a solid port selection and great battery life.

-- Lenovo Yoga C630 Chromebook is the best premium Chromebook from the brand, with options for up to a 4K resolution screen and an aluminum chassis.
+- The Lenovo ThinkPad C13 Yoga Chromebook is the best enterprise Chromebook from the brand, with a powerful CPU and an aluminum chassis.

-Lenovo Chromebook Flex 5 13-inch: The best Lenovo Chromebook overall
+Lenovo Chromebook Flex 5i: The best Lenovo Chromebook overall

-The Lenovo Flex 5 Chromebook comes with a bit of a price hike over the last few options, but it makes up for the cost with a Full HD screen and Intel Core i3 processor.
-It’s a powerful 2-in-1 touchscreen Chromebook with processing power that MediaTek options can struggle to match.
-It also has one of the best designs you can find on a Chromebook.
+The Lenovo Flex 5i Chromebook is the successor to the Flex 5 13-inch and a solid improvement in every way.
+It comes with a Full HD screen with options between IPS LCD and OLED.
+You get a choice between Intel Core i3 or i5 processor.
+It’s a powerful 2-in-1 touchscreen Chromebook with processing power that MediaTek options struggle to match.
+It also has one of the best designs on a Chromebook.

-The dual front-firing speakers, 10-hour battery life, and slim bezels make bingeing your favorite shows or wrapping up your latest work project even easier.
-You can add peripherals to the USB port to replace a few of the lost ports and add extra compatibility.
+The dual speakers, 10-hour battery life, and slim bezels make bingeing your favorite shows or wrapping up your latest work project even easier.
+You can add peripherals to the USB port to replace a few lost ports and add extra compatibility.
+The Chromebook comes in an attractive Abyss Blue, but the color may not be for everybody.

 - Solid design and feel